-3. SECTION 143
+2. SECTION 143

 In practice the Assessing Officers make unwarranted, uncalled for additions to the returned income or disallow claims made in the return of income.
-On many occasions the assessees have had no opportunity to make proper representation.
+On many occasions the assesses have no opportunity to make proper representation.
 This results into unnecessary litigation.